longaccess/terms/Pricing Terms and Conditions.md

 a copy thereof.
 You acquire your additional Long Access Storage Space the minute you sign up to Long Access and pay the corresponding fee.
-For this reason, we do not provide a refund should you decide to cancel your account following an upload of any archives.
+For this reason, we do not provide a refund should you decide to cancel your account following an upload of any Archives.

 In the case that you have not uploaded anything to the Long Access Storage Space you purchased for at least three (3) weeks since the